 Dinner at Melrose Arch

-After a long day learning about the history of South Africa and the Apartheid, it is time to see the current-day Johannesburg.
-Melrose Arch is a large shopping and residential center that is very popular for locals.
+After a long day of learning about the history of South Africa and the Apartheid, it is time to see the current-day Johannesburg.
+Melrose Arch is a large shopping and residential center that is very popular with the locals.
 Explore the cafés, go shopping, and grab dinner at one of the many delicious restaurants.
 It is a great excuse to sample some South African wine as well at many of these establishments.
 Try the Chenin Blanc or Pinotage and enjoy the ending to your day in Johannesburg.

 Where to Stay in Johannesburg, South Africa?

 The Peech Hotel is located in the Melrose suburb north of the city.
 The Peech contains sixteen rooms, with a lush garden and pool located in the courtyard.
 They have beautiful guest rooms containing unique South African décor as well as a balcony overlooking the garden.
 It truly is the perfect escape from the hustle and bustle of a day in the city.
 They also have delicious food served in the dining room with fresh, seasonal ingredients that are locally sourced or grown in their own garden.
 Don’t forget to wash the meal down with their small, independently crafted wine, spirits, and beers.

 African Pride Melrose Arch

 African Pride Melrose Arch is located near Melrose Arch in the northern suburbs of Johannesburg.
 This artistic hotel is situated in the perfect spot for dining, going out, and more.
 With plush bedding, rainforest showers, and a relaxing pool, it is the perfect spot to end your day exploring the city of Johannesburg.